yudi-tan/golang-blockchain/README.md

 In order to function as a distributed ledger / DB, there needs to be persistence, replication, communication as well as byzantine fault tolerant consensus mechanism.
 I've had experience building higher-level dapps with smart-contracts, but i've always wanted to understand the inner-workings of an actual blockchain.
-Hence, this personal project aims to help me fulfill this knowledge gap, where I hope to learn more about distributed-networking, persistence as well as the transaction-model (as opposed to account-based models) through implementing a simplified version of the Bitcoin Core blockchain in golang.
+Hence, this personal project aims to help me fill this knowledge gap, where I hope to learn more about distributed-networking, persistence as well as the transaction-model (as opposed to account-based models) through implementing a simplified version of the Bitcoin Core blockchain in golang.